igi64/airyid/README.md

 AiryID
 ======

-OAuth 2.0 authorization server for AiryKey / ibekg
+OAuth 2.0 authorization server for IBP technology.

 AiryID will be fully open sourced in October, 2013.